 What are the best glacier hikes for beginners?

-There are various ice hikes that are best for beginners, such as those on the Sólheimajökull, Skaftafellsjökull and Falljökull glaciers.
-For adult beginners, there are alternative options of these tours with ice climbing.
+There are a variety of ice hikes that are best for beginners, such as those on the Sólheimajökull, Skaftafellsjökull and Falljökull glaciers.
+For adult beginners, there are alternative options for these tours with ice climbing.

 Blue Ice Experience

-As the name suggests, this adventure-filled tour is defined by the blue-tinged sights of the Skaftafell ice fields.
+As the name suggests, this adventure-filled tour is defined by the striking blue of the Skaftafell ice fields.

 Skaftafell Ice Cave & Glacier Walk